 “Am I supposed to like it?
 What do you want me to say?
 How long should I be there for?”

-Up until this conversation, it had never dawned on me that these thoughts crossed peoples’ minds.
+Up until this conversation, it had never dawned on me that these thoughts crossed peoples’ minds when in an art museum.
 I’ve always found great solace in art museums.
 From getting lost in the creator’s process, to understanding the context of their lifetime and the influences of their work.
 Little have I realized that over decades, I’ve worked to develop these opinions, my stances of taste and preference rooted in design rationale and references, but not everyone does.

 - The fashion showrooms of my 20s flashed through my mind with memories of collection reviews before going to market;